prumbles/ShellCommander/README.md

 In the project directory, you can run:

+### `npm run setup`
+Installs all node dependencies for the client and server.
+You need to run this before running `npm run dev` for the first time.

 ### `npm run dev`
+Before running this for the first time, run `npm run setup` to install dependencies.

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.